angr/angr-doc/docs/symbion.md

 Roughly, synchronization does the following:
 * All the registers' values (NOT marked with concrete=False in the respective arch file in archinfo) are copied inside the new SimState.
 * The underlying memory backend is hooked in a way that all the further memory accesses triggered during symbolic execution are redirected to the concrete process.
-* If the project is initialized with SimProc (use_sim_procedures=True) we are going to re-hook the external functions' addresses with a `SimProcedure` if we happen to have it, otherwise with a` SimProcedure` stub (you can control this decision by using the Options SYMBION_KEEP_STUBS_ON_SYNC).
+* If the project is initialized with SimProcedure (use_sim_procedures=True) we are going to re-hook the external functions' addresses with a `SimProcedure` if we happen to have it, otherwise with a` SimProcedure` stub (you can control this decision by using the Options SYMBION_KEEP_STUBS_ON_SYNC).
 Conversely, the real code of the function is executed inside angr (Warning: do that at your own risk!)

 Once this process is completed, you can play with your new `SimState` backed by the concrete process stopped at that particular stop_point.
 Options